iVP-GmbH/iVP-gitbook/home/ivp-hub/account-management/login.md

 ## Remember me

-If you prefer not not login every time you start the iVP Hub you can check the __Remember me__ option so your credentials will be stored locally for more convenient login.
+If you prefer not not login every time you start the iVP Hub you can check the __Remember me__ option so your credentials will be stored locally for a more convenient login procedure.

 ![Remember me](../../../.gitbook/assets/hub_login_remember_me.png)